Sustainable Development in Cazumba-Iracema, Amazon, Brazil

 - Collect Brazil Nuts from the forest

-- Work in the harvesting of yuca and production of faninha (casava flour).
+- Help with harvesting and processing of yuca and production of farinha (casava flour).

-- Monitor productive tress and collect geographic information data to be able to map the resources for management planing.
+- Collect geographic information data in order to map natural resources for management planing.

 The accommodation is in the village of Cazumba, in the researcher’s lodge, where there is bedrooms, kitchen, living area, showers and all necessary facilities, although basic; as well as internet connection via wifi.